Limits on the Evolutionary Rates of Biological Traits: Acknowledgements

-\acknowledgements I thank Jake Bringewatt, Adolfo del Campo, Lucas Fernandes, Daniel Freire, Jason Green, Schuyler Nicholson, and Nicol\'as Rubido for discussions related to this work.
+I thank Jos\'e Ignacio Arroyo, Jake Bringewatt, Adolfo del Campo, Lucas Fernandes, Daniel Freire, Jason Green, Schuyler Nicholson, Lodovico Scarpa, and Nicol\'as Rubido for discussions related to this work.
 This work was supported by the Beyond Moore’s Law project of the Advanced Simulation and Computing Program at Los Alamos National Laboratory (LANL) managed by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy under contract 89233218CNA000001.
-The work was carried out under the auspices of the US DOE and NNSA under contract No.~DEAC52-06NA25396.
+I also acknowledge support by the DOE Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing program, Fundamental Algorithmic Research for Quantum Computing (FAR-QC) project.
+Work at LANL was carried out under the auspices of the US DOE and NNSA under contract No.~DEAC52-06NA25396.

 \widetext